beardyman/git-better/README.md

 advanced features, you're going to want to create a configuration.

 Configurations will be read from two different spots and if they both exist, merged together favoring values in the config closest to the code.
+A config file can be created in a given repo, or a global config can be created in the user home directory.

 You can create a config by hand, however there is a built-in helper to initialize a config from one of the examples in this repository under /example-configs.